LaurenceHo/quasar-photo-albums/server/README.md

 $ npm install
 ```

-### Run ExpressJS locally
+### Run Fastify locally

 ```bash
 $ npm run start:server
 ```

-## Use serverless-http to wrap Express.js app
+## Use serverless-http to wrap Fastify app

-Assume you already have an Express.js app, you can use `serverless-http` to wrap it and deploy to AWS Lambda and Api Gateway.
+Assume you already have a Fastify app, you can use `serverless-http` to wrap it and deploy to AWS Lambda and Api Gateway.

 Firstly, install serverless-http